 Get everyone on the same page

 When working remotely, it’s vital that everyone feels like part of the team, because knowing their contributions matter increases employee happiness and productivity.
-You can handle this in a few ways:
+You can achieve this in a few ways:

 - Hold quarterly town hall meetings.
 You can run an in-person or video meeting where you update everyone on company performance and company goals, then show them how each department fits into the big picture.